ijlee2/codemod-utils/packages/cli/tests/fixtures/typescript-with-addons/output/my-codemod/CONTRIBUTING.md

-# Contributing to <%= options.codemod.name %>
+# Contributing to @my-org/my-codemod

-Open source projects like `<%= options.codemod.name %>` live on your words of encouragement and contribution.
+Open source projects like `@my-org/my-codemod` live on your words of encouragement and contribution.
 Please give feedback, report issues, or submit pull requests!

 Here are some guidelines to help you and everyone else.